waldrain/waldrain.github.io/moniwonig.md

 ### done 2024-01-29

 - checked result of new water meters; the main water meter is counting two thirds too much water, 5/3 = 166%
-- wrote email asking to have ot replaced and 2023 water bill refunded
+- wrote email asking to have it replaced and 2023 water bill refunded
 - felled walnut tree beside waldrain fahrweg entrance

 ### Aussenkueche